gmodena/nix-flatpak/README.md

 A `sha256` hash is required for  the flatpakref file.
 This can be generated with `nix-prefetch-url <uri>`.
 Omitting the `sha256` attribute will require an `impure` evaluation of the flake.

-When installing an application from a `flatpakref` it's remote will be added with the `SuggestRemoteName` attributed declared in the flatpakref file.
+When installing an application from a `flatpakref`, the application remote will be determined as follows:
+1. If the packageOptions contains an origin, use that as the label for the remote URL.
+2. If the package does not specify an origin, use the remote name suggested by the flatpakref (SuggestRemoteName).
+3. If neither the package sets an origin nor the flatpakref suggests a remote name, sanitize the application Name.

 ##### Unmanaged packages and remotes